-One of the reasons for rising popularity is ad fraud detection which is much easier to perform within open exchanges compared to a private marketplace.
-One of the estimates from Emarketer predicts colossal losses to ad fraud, reaching $100 billion in 2023.
+One of the reasons for its rising popularity is ad fraud detection, which is much easier to perform within open exchanges than in a private marketplace.
+One of the estimates from Emarketer predicts colossal losses to ad fraud, reaching $88 billion in 2023.
 This is a very important factor for premium publishers and advertisers who are specifically concerned with their brand safety.

-An inappropriate ad or placement could do serious damage even to an established brand, so many well-known media owners start to rely more on PMPs.
-For instance, Digiday reports 95% of programmatic buys made by ESPN are performed through private marketplace ad tech solutions.
+An inappropriate ad or placement could do serious damage even to an established brand, so many well-known media owners have started to rely more on PMPs.
+For instance, Digiday reports that 95% of programmatic buys made by ESPN are performed through PMP in ad tech solutions.

-Finally, PMPs provide publishers with an opportunity to set a fixed floor price which ensures them with reasonable revenue defined by the quality of the inventory.
+Finally, PMPs provide publishers with an opportunity to set a fixed floor price, which ensures them a reasonable revenue defined by the quality of the inventory.
 Similarly to header bidding trading, this gives publishers more power over their inventory.

 What does private marketplace mean for advertisers

-Although open marketplaces are often the main source of inventory for advertisers, there are some significant benefits about private marketplace programmatic media trading which make this model especially attractive.
-Since we have already covered private marketplace (PMP) definition and why is it getting so popular, we can finally have a look at some of these benefits in more detail:
+Although open marketplaces are often the main source of inventory for advertisers, there are some significant benefits of PMP in programmatic media trading that make this model especially attractive.
+Since we have already covered the private marketplace (PMP) definition and why it is getting so popular, we can finally have a look at some of these benefits in more detail:

-Brand safety — While buying inventory via open marketplace advertisers cannot be sure who they are buying ad spaces from and how it could affect their reputation.
+Brand safety — While buying inventory via an open marketplace, advertisers cannot be sure who they are buying ad spaces from and how it could affect their reputation.
 This can lead to serious losses, especially if an ad appears within violent, extremist, or simply inappropriate content.
-Such a situation is not a rare case, so many brands turn to PMPs in search of reputation protection.
+Such a situation is not rare, so many brands turn to PMPs in search of reputation protection.

 Transparency — A clear understanding of all the details is probably one of the best things about private marketplaces.
-Apart from brand safety and stronger partnerships, PMPs ensure that each participant of the auction knows exactly who they are trading with, what is the clear value of the inventory and what exactly they are getting for their money.
-Once the deal is struck there can’t be any surprises, as everyone already knows exactly what are the terms.
-Such an approach can relieve many pains of buyers and give them better clarity for making important strategic decisions regarding their ad campaigns.
+Apart from brand safety and stronger partnerships, PMPs ensure that each participant of the auction knows exactly who they are trading with, what the clear value of the inventory is, and what exactly they are getting for their money.
+Once the deal is struck, there can’t be any surprises, as everyone already knows exactly what the terms are.
+Such an approach can relieve many buyers' pains and give them better clarity for making important strategic decisions regarding their ad campaigns.

 Higher ROI — Using a private marketplace is also a good way to increase your return on investment.
-Using cutting-edge programmatic technologies, PMPs can significantly reduce your spending on media-trading, since it replaces lots of manual work in managing campaigns and negotiating with publishers.
-Moreover, private marketplaces are well-known for doing a great job preventing inventory fraud and providing transparency.
-Therefore, the potential losses to ad fraud are minimized, and, consequently, your ROI gets higher compared to that from an open marketplace.
+Using cutting-edge programmatic technologies, PMPs can significantly reduce your spending on media trading since it replaces lots of manual work in managing campaigns and negotiating with publishers.
+Moreover, private marketplaces are well-known for doing a great job of preventing inventory fraud and providing transparency.
+Therefore, the potential losses to ad fraud are minimized, and consequently, your ROI gets higher than that from an open marketplace.

-Becoming standard — As we have already discussed, PMPs are getting more popular each year and can become an industry-standard quiet soon.
-It is already available on a wide range of programmatic exchange platforms and can be used for any kind of inventories from premium to remnant ads.
+Becoming standard — As we have already discussed, PMPs are getting more popular each year and can become an industry-standard quite soon.
+It is already available on a wide range of programmatic exchange platforms and can be used for any kind of inventory, from premium to remnant PMP ads.